Death of a Daughter: Five Ways to Manage Grief

 Stage 4: Bargaining

 Even before a loved one dies, negotiations for a different outcome ensues.
-Pleading with God to take the place of someone terminally ill sparing them or promising to spread the gospel around the country even if you haven't believed in it for decades are common.
+Pleading with God to take the place of someone terminally ill, sparing them, are common.
 Once the loved one is dead and buried, the bargaining reaches a new intensity level in an effort to restore the life that once was.
 Statements like "what if..." or "if only..." long for a time machine to transport us back to a critical moment where something could bring back the person lost to the circle of life which is ironically death.
 We live in the past to escape the pain of the present.

 Stage 5: Acceptance

 We started with a misconception to explain the nonlinear nature of the grief process and here's another.
 Closure never happens.
 How can someone truly be OK with the departure of a loved one?
 The act of acceptance doesn't mean all is right in your world, but that you acknowledge the fact that death means that the person's physical presence is no longer possible.
 This sometimes produces guilt because we feel as if we have forgotten a piece of very selves.
 But over time, little by little, we understand that the person who can no longer be with us wants us to stop the self-imposed suffering.
 It is this acceptance that honors a dearly departed life and death.
 It is what our beautiful Brittany wants from us and your dearly departed wants from you.

 For more information about grief support groups and websites, click on the links below.